+44 1792 602031

 This module considers the most important solidification and solid-state phase transformations that can occur in metallic materials and how these transformations determine microstructural evolution.
 The kinetics of phase transformations are discussed and procedures for controlling microstructures, and hence mechanical properties, detailed by reference to the processing of commercially significant alloys.

 The course builds on knowledge gained in Year 1 mathematics-related courses.
 The course will provide students with the opportunity to construct programmes that solve more advanced numerical problems and also simulate some real physical phenomena that are important in engineering.
 The course finishes when students synthesize mathematical, numerical and fundamental metallurgical principles into a fully operational diffusion simulation.
-Module Aims: familiarization with field-based numerical methods and their application and limitations when applied to computational materials problems.

 This module is concerned with the microscopic examination, measurement and interpretation of the microstructures of metals.
 This involves the development skills in the microstructural characterisation of metals and the development of sound microstructural measurement methodologies.
 This is then reinforced by logical reasoning based on an understanding of binary phase diagrams of the nature of the phase transformations occurring in metals and of the influence of processing on microstructure.
 This module also details the mathematical descriptions necessary for the solution of a variety of critical engineering problems, with an emphasis on materials processing.